devnull-cz/c-prog-lang/modules/arithmetic-promotion-and-conversions.md

 There are three parts when converting integers:

-1. assigning an integer to another integer while the source value fits into the target -> the result is specified by the standard.
-It is the same value.
+1. assigning an integer to another integer while the source value fits into the target -> the result is specified by
+#module c99-standard.md the standard.
+The result is the same value.

 2. assigning any integer to an unsigned integer -> result specified by the standard, see below.